 - Stool is collected into a clean container and chilled.

-- Donor material is picked up by research team members and transported in coolers to the GMP facility.
+- Donor material is transported in coolers to the GMP facility for manufacturing within four hours.

 - The material is processed to separate the microbiota from the rest of the fecal material.